-Skin Type is what we would categorize the skin we are born with.
-They usually go by the main characteristic of our skin.
-It is important to know what our skin type is so we know how our skin behaves in order to be able to figure out how to best care for our skin and how we may be able to prevent certain skin issues from popping up.
+Skin Type is how we categorize the skin we are born with.
+It is usually determined by the main characteristics of our skin.
+Knowing our skin type is essential to understanding how our skin behaves so we can best care for our skin and prevent specific skin issues from popping up.

-The types that we normally use to call one’s skin would be:
+The types that we usually use to call one’s skin would be:

 Dry Skin

-People with Dry skin will have pores that are barely visible and with that the skin is not able to let out a lot of oils to moisturize the skin.
-Rough, flaky or ashy skin might also be apparent.
+People with Dry skin have barely visible pores, which means the skin is not able to let out many oils to moisturize it.
+Rough, flaky, or ashy skin might also be apparent.

-The best products to use for dry skins would be those that bring moisture and hydration to the skin.
-Key ingredients to look for would be ceramides, hyaluronic acid and glycerin.
+The best products for dry skin are those that bring moisture and hydration to the skin.
+Key ingredients to look for are ceramides, hyaluronic acid, and glycerin.

 Oily Skin

-Oily skins would be shiny from surface sebum.
+Oily skin is shiny from surface sebum.
 It is typical for people with oily skin to have large and enlarged pores.
-Oftentimes, pore congestion and comedone development accompanies oily skin.
+Pore congestion and comdone development often accompany oily skin.

-Using a line of products that all contain actives such as AHA and BHA’s may be unnecessary as this will either dry out the skin too much or may cause the skin’s protective barrier to deteriorate further.
-The best approach to tackle oily skin is a to use gentle and hydrating products in combination with active (your AHA’s and BHA’s) products which aim to break down sebum and cleanse the pores.
-Never forget to moisturize even if you have oily skin!
+Using a line of products that all contain actives, such as AHAs and BHAs, may be unnecessary, as this will either dry out the skin too much or cause the skin’s protective barrier to deteriorate further.
+The best approach to tackle oily skin is to use gentle and hydrating products in combination with active (your AHAs and BHAs) products, which aim to break down sebum and cleanse the pores.
+Never forget to moisturize, even if you have oily skin!

 Combination Skin

-Combination skin, as the name suggests, is a combination of skin types.
-Normally, it is a pairing of both oily and dry skins.
-The common scenario is that people would have an oily T-zone (Forehead, nose and chin) and would be dry on the rest of the areas of the face.
+As the name suggests, combination skin combines skin types.
+Usually, it is a pairing of oily and dry skin.
+The typical scenario is that people would have an oily T-zone (Forehead, nose, and chin) and dry skin on the rest of the face.

-The best products to use for combination skins would be hydrating products to help balance the skin out.
-One balancing ingredient to also look for is niacinamide.
-People having this skin type might also benefit from using two different types of moisturizer.
-Use a lightweight gel in the AM and a heavier cream in the PM.
+The best products for combination skin are hydrating products that help balance the skin.
+One balancing ingredient to look for is niacinamide.
+People with this skin type might also benefit from using two different types of moisturizer.
+Use a lightweight gel in the morning and a heavier cream in the evening.

 Normal Skin